sejong-rcv/Video-Oasis/README.md

          ├── video_2
          └── ...
 ~~~~
+### Model

 * For model checkpoint, move to the ```data/models``` directory and run ```python download_models.py``` to download your desired models.

+* By default, we support models that can be downloaded via `huggingface_hub`'s `snapshot_download`.

+* For custom models, please download them manually and place them in the appropriate directory.

 ## 📑 Evaluation